Hackndo/en.hackndo.github.io/_posts/2015-11-09-tour-du-monde.md

 Up to now, I've been more focused on appsys, while he'll be looking at the **network** side.
 It's an extremely interesting area as well, and I can't wait to see what he comes up with 😀

-On top of that, let me remind you of this post [Follow the white rabbit](/follow-the-white-rabbit/).
-There aren't that many validations.
-It's not too hard for you, is it? 😉

 Alright, off to your keyboards, and see you in 10 months!

 Love pisse flex.